Black Cohosh: An Ancient Herb with Modern Uses

 Contraindications

-Black Cohosh should not be taken by pregnant or breastfeeding women, as there is insufficient evidence on its safety in these populations.
-Additionally, individuals with a history of liver damage or disease should avoid using Actaea racemosa due to concerns over hepatotoxicity.
+Black Cohosh should not be taken by pregnant or breastfeeding women, as there is insufficient evidence of its safety in these populations.
+Additionally, individuals with a history of liver damage or disease should avoid using Actaea Racemosa due to concerns over hepatotoxicity.

 Known Side Effects